neama-ahmad/hoel/README.md

   - ***transform table*** > stores new universty name and new college that student want to transfer to it.

-  - ***Equiv table*** > stores all subject's name, code  and number that is allowed to equivalent when student transfer to another college or university.
+  - ***equiv table*** > stores all subject's name, code  and number that is allowed to equivalent when student transfer to another college or university.

   - ***video table*** > stores youtube link just to change the video in main page and only admin can do it.